Raghad-1357/robot-arm-control-panel/README.md

 2. Click "Save Pose" to store current positions
 3. View all saved poses in the table
 4. Click "Load" to recall a saved pose
-5. Click "Run" to execute current pose
+5. Click "Run" to execute current pose in format: 1,s90,s90,... (for Arduino/robot communication)
-6. Click "Remove" to delete unwanted poses
+6. Click "Remove" to sets status=0 (hides from UI but keeps in DB).

 ---